cupidbow20000/Rust-Project/README.md

 $ open target/cov/lcov-local/index.html
 ```

-Why coverage?
-While most see coverage as a code quality metric, we see it primarily as a developer
-productivity metric.
-When a developer makes a change to the codebase, presumably it's a *solution* to
-some problem.
-Our unit-test suite is how we encode the set of *problems* the codebase solves.
-Running
-the test suite should indicate that your change didn't *infringe* on anyone else's solutions.
-Adding a
-test *protects* your solution from future changes.
-Say you don't understand why a line of code exists,
-try deleting it and running the unit-tests.
-The nearest test failure should tell you what problem
-was solved by that code.
-If no test fails, go ahead and submit a Pull Request that asks, "what
-problem is solved by this code?"
-On the other hand, if a test does fail and you can think of a
-better way to solve the same problem, a Pull Request with your solution would most certainly be
-welcome!
-Likewise, if rewriting a test can better communicate what code it's protecting, please
-send us that patch!

-# Disclaimer

-All claims, content, designs, algorithms, estimates, roadmaps,
-specifications, and performance measurements described in this project
-are done with the Solana Labs, Inc. (“SL”) good faith efforts.
-It is up to
-the reader to check and validate their accuracy and truthfulness.
-Furthermore, nothing in this project constitutes a solicitation for
-investment.

-Any content produced by SL or developer resources that SL provides are
-for educational and inspirational purposes only.
-SL does not encourage,
-induce or sanction the deployment, integration or use of any such
-applications (including the code comprising the Solana blockchain
-protocol) in violation of applicable laws or regulations and hereby
-prohibits any such deployment, integration or use.
-This includes the use of
-any such applications by the reader (a) in violation of export control
-or sanctions laws of the United States or any other applicable
-jurisdiction, (b) if the reader is located in or ordinarily resident in
-a country or territory subject to comprehensive sanctions administered
-by the U.S. Office of Foreign Assets Control (OFAC), or (c) if the
-reader is or is working on behalf of a Specially Designated National
-(SDN) or a person subject to similar blocking or denied party
-prohibitions.

 The reader should be aware that U.S. export control and sanctions laws prohibit
 U.S. persons (and other persons that are subject to such laws) from transacting